 Shackled to desks, most Americans walk much less than the minimum recommended guidelines of 10,000 steps a day set by the Surgeon General (achievable in 3 hours at a treadmill desk).
-As a result we have an overweight population with all of the related health concerns and a $100 billion annual health care cost attributable to issues of obesity.
+As a result America has an overweight population with all of the related health concerns and a $150 billion annual health care cost attributable to issues of obesity alone.

 Conversely, when workers were standing and in motion fat molecules passed through blood vessels located in muscle where they could be burned by the body for fuel and Lipase returned to normal levels.

 Bottom line?
 Spending the work day in a chair leads to a much greater retention of fat, lower levels of HDL (the good cholesterol) and a reduced metabolic rate, leading to an increased likelihood of obesity and health concerns.

 Is the sedentary nature of employment dooming the workforce to inescapable rising rates of obesity?
 "Two thirds of the American population is now categorized as overweight according to the CDC with more than half of the population spending their entire work day bound to a desk" states Bordley.
 "We only became a sedentary society recently in relative terms, we certainly have the capacity to change this situation."